StadynR/metacritic-reviews-dataset/README.md

 **Q: How do I add new fields (e.g., ESRB rating)?**
 A: Extend `get_game_details` with new selectors and update the DataFrame assembly accordingly.

+**Q: What's the accuracy of the machine learning model?**
+A: The enhanced Random Forest model achieves an R² score of ~0.3-0.4, indicating moderate predictive power.
+The model works best for games with established developer histories and common genre-platform combinations.

+**Q: Can I use the model to predict scores for unreleased games?**
+A: Yes, but ensure the game's developer, platform, and genre exist in the training data.
+The model may have reduced accuracy for completely new developers or unusual genre-platform combinations.